Having trouble paying your bills?

 Check if you are on the cheapest energy offer that suits your circumstances.
 An energy 'offer' is the price you pay for your energy, plus any conditions, such as email-only billing (no paper bills) and pay-on-time discounts.
 The government's Victorian Energy Compare website is a great way to compare energy offers.

 Victorian Energy Compare is the only independent website comparing electricity, gas and solar offers.
-It includes all prices from all energy companies, including discounts and conditions, so you can choose the best one for you.
+It includes all prices from all energy companies, including discounts and conditions so that you can choose the best one for you.
 Seven out of 10 people saved money by switching to a better offer using Victorian Energy Compare.
 On average, people saved up to $330 in the first year when using the site to switch.

 Save energy and money